Cooked rice calories per 100g: 130 kcal (white rice)

 Recent nutritional science isolated a unique physical phenomenon regarding starches: when you cook standard white rice and then intentionally allow it to cool completely in a refrigerator for at least 12 hours, its physical structure changes.
 A significant percentage of its digestible carbohydrates reconfigures into "resistant starch."
 This specific fiber type bypasses standard digestion within the small intestine entirely.

 Because the body cannot strip the energy from resistant starch directly, cooling the rice slightly lowers the net available calorie content of the final meal.
 Instead of metabolizing into glucose, the resistant starch travels to the colon, where it ferments and provides premium fuel for beneficial gut bacteria.
 Reheating the cooled rice in a microwave the following day preserves this altered resistant starch structure, making simple meal preparation an incredibly effective metabolic optimization tool.
+Relying on the CalMind photo calorie tracker seamlessly integrates into this precision-focused lifestyle; simply photograph your rice portion, and our AI will calculate the exact carbohydrate load to keep your macros perfectly on track.

 🔥 How to burn 242 Calories (1 cup cooked)?